Open records request

 - Municipal Storm Water Permit Data

-- Customer lists - hunting & fishing licenses/permits
+- Customer lists - hunting & fishing licenses/permits and vehicle registrations

 Includes high capacity wells, public contaminants, public water systems, well construction, and the groundwater retrieval network.